 It’s time to test your limits, AKA up the weight, and keep doing reps until you only can do one to three reps left and then stop.
-This is what training to almost fail means, and it is safer and easier on your body than training to fail is.
+This is what training to almost failure means, and it is typically safer and easier on your body than training to failure is.

 Now throw away the notion that you choose weights so heavy that you can’t do a few reps.

-If you can’t do two to three reps, then the weight you’ve chosen is too heavy and you are definitely liable to tear a tendon.
+If you can’t do two to three reps, then the weight you’ve chosen is too heavy and you are definitely liable to hurt yourself.
 On the contrary, if you’re able to do a full set, then the weights you chose are too light.

 And above all, remember that you must keep the proper form.
 If you’re lifting heavier-than-usual weights but compensate by using momentum to lift them or have your elbows flared out, then you either need to lighten the load or try again.

-Remember: training to fail is something that sounds like it can go wrong, and it will if you aren’t careful.
-You should not dedicate an entire day’s set into training to fail.
+Remember: training to failure is something that sounds like it can go wrong, and it will if you aren’t careful.
+You should not dedicate an entire day’s workout to training to failure.

-In fact, it’s recommended to train to fail only on the last set of the day or one day a week.
+In fact, it’s recommended to train to failure only on the last set of the day or one day a week.

-I am once again going to be my contrarian self and say: don’t train to almost fail your pull-ups and chin-ups.
+I am once again going to be my contrarian self and say: don’t train to almost failure for your pull-ups and chin-ups.
 At all.

-The problem with training to fail pull-ups and chin-ups is that it’s very easy to tear your rotator cuffs or mess up your elbow by doing repetitive motions and… Well, the only way to train to fail pull-ups and chin-ups is to do more push-ups and chin-ups, which use the shoulder.
+The problem with training to failure on pull-ups and chin-ups is that it’s very easy to tear your rotator cuffs or mess up your elbow by doing repetitive motions and… Well, the only way to train to failure with pull-ups and chin-ups is to do more push-ups and chin-ups, which use the shoulder.
 You could add a dip belt, but that exacerbates the problem, not solve it.